Skip to content

 Compact options

-If a type has a single compact option, it will be formatted in-line.
-Otherwise, the compact options will span multiple lines.
+If a type has a single compact option, it's formatted inline.
+Otherwise, the compact options spans multiple lines.

 syntax = "proto3";